energy-storage-analysis/LDES-Survey/cap_cost/datasets/usgs/README.md

-data related to USGS price data
+Commodity price data from the U.S. Geological Survey Mineral Commodity Summaries 2022 Data Release.
+Data is obtained from the 'salient' dataset which contains commodity data for the last 5 years.

+Data is obtained from the following website: https://www.sciencebase.gov/catalog/item/6197ccbed34eb622f692ee1c

-## Data extraction Instructions
+## Development

-USGS raw data from

-https://www.sciencebase.gov/catalog/item/6197ccbed34eb622f692ee1c
+The raw USGS data consists of a series of csv file and xml metadatafiles.
+The raw data is not included in the repository.

-1. download and extract the 'sailient' dataset into the data folder.
+1. Download and extract the 'sailient' dataset from the USGS link above into a folder called `data`, meaning that raw data files are located in `data/salient`.
 2. run extract.py

-## HHI

-Also check out this publicaiton

-Theler, B., Kauwe, S.K., Sparks, T.D., 2020.
-Materials Abundance, Price, and Availability Data from the Years 1998 to 2015.
-Integr Mater Manuf Innov 9, 144–150. https://doi.org/10.1007/s40192-020-00173-5
+3. run process.py